mawalu/qsandbox/README.md

 # qemu-sandbox

 PoC shell sandboxing using QEMU and virtiofsd.
+Just enter `qsandbox run` to open your current working dir in a temporary QEMU vm.

 ## Installation